misskey-dev/misskey/CONTRIBUTING.md

 ## Development
 ### Setup
 Before developing, you have to set up environment.
 Misskey requires Redis, PostgreSQL, and FFmpeg.

+You would want to Meilisearch to experiment related features.
+Technically, meilisearch is not strict requirement, but some features and tests require it.

 There are a few ways to proceed.

 #### Use system-wide software
 You could install them in system-wide (such as from package manager).